-Join Arthur Ulfeldt for an in-depth discussion in this video Understand the reference types, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Understand the reference types, part of Learning Clojure.

 - Now let's go through each of the reference types…in a little more detail.…Refs are the most interesting of the reference types…because they allow you to…have coordinated changes between multiple items.…So, at its base, a reference, or Ref,…is a data structure that you can put a value in,…and you can change that value later,…and come back and it'll still be there.…This happens in a way that is safe…to allow coordinated updates between…several of these simultaneously.…So Refs are changed through transactions.…